codebysrk/Client-Inventory-Management/README.md

 # Client Inventory Management System

 This project is a **Client Inventory Management System** built to manage client inventory records, track reported issues, and assign technicians for repairs or services.
-The system includes a `job_sheet` and `client_inventory` tables to store detailed information about each client's inventory, reported issues, technician assignments, deadlines, and estimated repair costs.
+The system includes a `client_inventory` tables to store detailed information about each client's inventory, reported issues, technician assignments, deadlines, and estimated repair costs.

 ## Features
 - **Client Inventory Management**: Track inventory received from clients, including devices, reported issues, and client notes.